 2. Going to the beach may feel awkward

-When you go to the beach (which is an essential part of a summer vacation), it gets even worse.
-It’s even more crowded and full of various noises coming from all the directions.
+When you go to the beach (which is an essential part of summer vacation), it gets even worse.
+It’s even more crowded and full of various noises coming from all directions.
 In such circumstances, it’s just impossible for you to chill out and enjoy the sea.
 Instead, you feel overwhelmed with all those people around you and annoyed with constant noise.

 If you also have social anxiety, you may be suffering even more because of the fact that you have to sit almost naked among all those strangers.
 You may feel like everyone is staring at you each time you are walking on the beach to take a swim or buy something to eat/drink.
 Some people who suffer from severe social anxiety end up not going to the beach at all in order to avoid these distressing experiences.